websavers/PleskSyncWHMCS/addons/modules/plesksync/README.md

          $whmcs_addorder_payment = "paypal";                # payment gateway for new invoiced hosting
          $whmcs_addorder_billingcycle = "Monthly";          # invoice billing cycle for new invoice hosting

-   3) Upload via FTP the folder "plesksync" (including subdirectories) to your whmcs web server, at this location: **/whmcs_default_directory/modules/admin/**
+   3) Upload the entire PleskSyncWHMCS folder (including subdirectories) to your whmcs web server, at this location: **/whmcs_default_directory/modules/addons/**

 Usage Instructions